osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 8. **The Transient Exclusion Window EQL rule is the highest-value detection signal** — Critical severity, risk score 99, fires on the add→remove exclusion sequence.
 It survived lab validation on the B test session.

 9. **The realistic attack target is not a DC.** A 30-45 minute write with associated system stress is immediately visible on a domain controller.
 The extended execution time forces target selection — this is not a smash-and-grab primitive.
 It is a low-noise persistence-phase credential harvest: a member server, admin workstation, or jump host with a cached privileged session, in a quiet window, where sustained CPU and I/O load does not immediately trigger investigation.
 Same credential value, lower operational signature.

 ---

+## Operational Realism

+This section documents attack-chain constraints derived directly from lab findings — not generic OPSEC guidance, but behaviours that follow logically from the detection telemetry observed.

+**Target selection is forced by write time.** A 30-45 minute write with elevated CPU and I/O is not invisible on an active system.
+A domain controller or heavily monitored server is the wrong target.
+The realistic target is an admin workstation, jump host, or member server — ideally one with a cached privileged session and no active user.

+**Timing matters.** 02:00-04:00 local time on an idle machine with no active session.
+Sustained load on an idle machine draws far less attention than the same load during business hours.
+The write duration makes daytime execution operationally expensive.

+**Session requirement.** A privileged credential must exist in LSASS.
+The higher the privilege of the cached session, the higher the credential value — but also the more likely the machine is actively monitored.
+Lateral movement to a less-monitored host that has recently been accessed by a domain admin is the realistic precondition.

+**Interaction discipline.** Based on lab findings: do not right-click the dump file on the target host.
+Right-click → Properties invokes a scan-triggering inspection path that surfaces `Trojan:Win32/LsassDump.A`.
+SMB-based exfiltration directly from the machine did not trigger the same path.
+Touch the file as little as possible on the target.

+**Exclusion decision.** On the patched build (20348.5020), the dump file survived without a folder exclusion.
+Adding and removing an exclusion generates EID 5007 events and — if the add→remove window is within 20-30 minutes — triggers the Transient Exclusion Window correlation rule (Critical, 99).
+On a sufficiently patched build, skip the exclusion entirely.
+On an older build where post-write remediation is a risk, accept the EID 5007 signal or pre-stage the exclusion well before execution to widen the correlation window beyond the rule's maxspan.

+---